WestPeakResearch/WestPeakWebsite/src/content/Team/Josh-Bianchini/index.md

 ---
 type: "team"
 name: "Josh Bianchini"
-degree: "Bachelor of International Economics | Year 4"
+degree: "Bachelor of International Economics | Year 5"
 position: "Head of Natural Resources"
 management: "False"
 research: []
 headshot: Josh_Bianchini.png
 ---

-Josh is a fourth-year student in the Bachelor of International Economics program at UBC.
+Josh is a fifth-year student in the Bachelor of International Economics program at UBC.
 He joined WestPeak to further explore his interest in the capital markets and natural resources.
-This summer, Josh is completing an internship in Equity Research at Peters & Co.
+Josh has completed internships at ARC Financial, Peter’s & Co., and ComCap.

 In his free time, Josh enjoys playing golf and watching football.